 Moving out during repairs

-If you rent privately and your home needs major repair work, you may need to move out for a short time or even permanently.
+If your home needs major repair work, you may need to move out for a short time or even permanently.

 Moving out temporarily